 A Rare Disease

 Although Parkinson’s is one of the most common neurological diseases in elderly people, thankfully, it is rare.
 About one million Americans, out of about 330 million, have it.
 In 2000, a meta-analysis confirmed an association between pesticide exposure and increased risk of Parkinson’s.
 This could explain the reason why farmers are more prone to Parkinson’s disease than the general population.
 A nine-year study found that patients exposed to pesticides had a 70% higher incidence of Parkinson’s at the study’s conclusion in 2006.
 Other environmental factors include exposure to chemical toxins or heavy metals, and accumulation of iron and/or manganese in the brain.
 Spinal cord injury and head trauma are risk factors for neurodegeneration and can also lead to Parkinson’s.

 The scientific literature suggests an association between impaired detoxification and many diseases, including Parkinson’s.
 Studies have found that one’s ability to efficiently detoxify and remove xenobiotics can affect the progression of Parkinson’s, as well as other chronic disease processes.
 (Xenobiotics are chemicals that are not expected to be present within an organism.)
-N-acetyltransferase plays important roles in the metabolism and detoxification of xenobiotics and therapeutic drugs.
+The enzyme N-acetyltransferase plays important roles in the metabolism and detoxification of xenobiotics and therapeutic drugs.
 Associations have been found between slow metabolism through the N-acetyltransferase pathway and high risk of Parkinson’s disease and some cancers.
 It has also been found that those having a genetic variation in a subtype of the ALDH enzyme, an enzyme that helps metabolize fats, proteins, and toxins, increased the risk further in those exposed.
 It is believed that most cases of PD are due to gene-environment interactions.